a-b-street/abstreet/docs/design/notes/discrete_sim.md

 Discrete-time sim has two main problems:

-1) It's fundamentally slow; there's lots of busy work.

-2) Figuring out acceleration in order to do something for the next tick is complicated.

 Discrete-event sim is the real dream.
 I know when a ped will reach the end of a sidewalk and can cheaply interpolate between for drawing.
 If I could do the same for all agents and states/actions, I could switch to discrete-event sim